 Regular treatment for joint and muscle dysfunction from a chiropractor.

-Tension-type headaches define a group of headaches that are related to muscle tension.
-They are common headaches and may be classified as primary OR secondary headache disorders.
+They are common headaches and may be classified as primary OR secondary headaches.
 They are considered a secondary headache if they occur for the first time in close proximity to another disorder that is known to cause headaches.
 Tension-type headaches may also be referred to as:

 Muscle tension headache